 What are the features a task management solution needs?

-A task management solution like InvGate Service Desk should enable users to create and visualize workflows for different processes.
+A task management solution like InvGate Service Management should enable users to create and visualize workflows for different processes.
 Users must be able to assign tasks to team members and assign deadlines for them.
 They must also be able to track their time on every activity.

 Features like automation, integrations with other tools, and automatic updates to their emails will further enhance the functionality of these solutions.